jcthomsonjr/wischolar/sites/scholar/modules/cite_distribute/README.txt

 Cite Distribute API Hooks:
 =========================

-There are 2 required hooks used in the Cite Distribution API which you will need to include in your submodule:
+There are hooks used in the Cite Distribute API:

-hook_cite_distribute_register()
+hook_cite_distribute_register() - Always required
-hook_make_template()
+hook_make_template() - Only required if you submodule needs to send output to a template file